Jerrysuper123/pharmacy-pal/README.md

 It would be based on the aforementioned features.

 ### Content
-The main content comes from the following sources:
+The main content are as of follows:
-- Display pharmacy location and pharmacist name on the map
+- Display pharmacy location and pharmacist's name on the map
 - Suggest appropriate diseases matched to symptoms
 - Offer appropriate drugs matched to diseases
 - Plot charts of drug side effects trend